kiali/kiali.io/content/en/docs/Tutorials/tempo/02-kiali-tempo-integration.md

 EOF
 ```

-(Optional) We can check if all the deployments have started correctly, and the services distributor has the port 9411 and the query frontend 16686:
+As an optional step, we can check if all the deployments have started correctly, and the services distributor has the port 9411 and the query frontend 16686:
 ```
 kubectl get all -n tempo
 ```
 ![Tempo Services](/images/tutorial/tempo/tempo-services.png "Tempo Services")

-(Optional) We can test if minio is working with a batch job to send some traces, in this case, to th open telemetry collector:
+(Optional) We can test if minio is working with a batch job to send some traces, in this case, to the open telemetry collector:
 ```
 kubectl apply -f - <<EOF
 apiVersion: batch/v1